 A tenant improvement allowance is a key part of any office lease and is something that no new dentist can afford to overlook.
 When leasing office space, be sure to carefully research how much it would cost to transform the space and try to negotiate a deal where your landlord helps you to meet those costs.

-Contact the dental advisory team at Goldin Peiser & Peiser for further direction on tenant improvement allowances or for additional information on ways to help your dental practice grow and thrive in this competitive market.
+Contact the dental advisory team at Goldin Peiser & Peiser by filling out the form below for further direction on tenant improvement allowances or for additional information on ways to help your dental practice grow and thrive in this competitive market.

 Note: This content is accurate as of the date published above and is subject to change.
 Please seek professional advice before acting on any matter contained in this article.